 - 1. Agreement between the simulation and data on the size and direction of the systematic pointing error caused by late light in Milagrito.
-After correcting this systematic error, the absolute pointing error is less than 0.15°. - 2.
-The angular resolution of Milagrito improves as the number of PMTs used in the shower fit increases up to $\sim 100$ and decreases slightly thereafter.
-The overall angular resolution is $0.90^{\circ}$ rms. - 3.
-The first direct ground-based measure of the energy of cosmic rays, which implies agreement between the simulated and observed energy scales to within a factor of $\sim$ 2. - 4.
-An upper limit, $n{\bar{p}}/n_p < 0.10$ (95% CL), on the flux of high-energy (~2.4 TeV) cosmic antiprotons.
+After correcting this systematic error, the absolute pointing error is less than 0.1° . - 2.
+The angular resolution of Milagrito improves as the number of PMTs used in the shower fit increases.
+The overall angular resolution is 0.90° rms. - 3.
+The first direct ground-based measure of the energy of cosmic rays, which implies agreement between the simulated and observed energy scales to within a factor of 2. - 4.
+An upper limit, $n{\bar{p}}/n_p < 0.17$ (95% CL), on the flux of high-energy (~2.5 TeV) cosmic antiprotons.
 This is the best limit in this energy regime. - 5.
-The solar and interplanetary magnetic fields did not significantly displace the observed sun shadow during 1997-8.
+The solar magnetic field did not significantly displace the shadow during 1997-8.